 Blueprints are defined in source-controlled YAML files.
 For example, a LAMP stack web application based on Apache, MySQL and PHP may be deployed in two flavors which are represented as two different blueprints:

-Blueprint A: A single server that includes all the applications and used from the CI to run sanity tests and provide fast feedback to the developers.
+Blueprint A: A single server that includes all the applications and is used from the CI to run sanity tests and provide fast feedback to the developers.

 To add a new blueprint to your space: